Troubleshoot MM Blocks¶

-Integration posts that use MM Blocks show structured content—text, images, buttons, menus, and layouts—directly in a channel.
+Integration posts that use MM Blocks show structured content—including text, images, buttons, and menus—directly in a channel.
 This page covers common issues when MM Blocks do not render or respond as expected, with emphasis on mobile clients.

-Symptoms: A post shows only plain text (or no content) and the expected buttons, images, or layout blocks are missing.
+Symptoms: A post shows only plain text (or no content) and the expected buttons, images, or content blocks are missing.

 Try the following: